 But if you are doing self-branding or running an online business, you should go for more professional email addresses, that represent your brand or domain.

 Most web hosting companies provide email services along with their web hosting plans in which you can create a custom email for your domain name.
-At WPOven, you will have one free Email account with each Server plan and each Email account has a storage space on 5 GB.
+At WPOven, you will have one free Email account with each Server plan and each Email account has a storage space of 5 GB.

-To Setup an Email account on your WPOven account:
+To set up an Email account on your WPOven account:

 Step 1: Log in to your WPOven dashboard and click on the ‘Emails‘tab and click on the ‘Add Email’ button.